 Therefore, the system acknowledges all commands, in particular those invoked via voice recognition.
 Currently, this is done by pre-recorded audio or speech.

 Eventually, we will utilize speech synthesis.

 During the assembly simulation, a variety of feedbacks can be combined which will be given if the user tries to move an object at an invalid position: acoustic feedback, tactile feedback by a CybertouchTM glove, and visual feedback.
-Visual feedback comes in several flavors: whole parts can be highlighted (see Figure 15), or the polygons which would have intersected at the invalid position can be highlighted.
-Documentation.
-If a certain assembly task cannot be done, then the result of the verification session should be a precise as well as intuitive understanding why that is.
-A number of techniques have been implemented in order to investigate and document a possible failure of assembly.
+Visual feedback comes in several flavors: whole parts can be highlighted (see Figure 17), or the polygons which would have intersected at the invalid position can be highlighted.